 A student is determined to be eligible for gifted service as defined by current State Board of Education Rule 6A-6.03019, Florida Administrative Code (F.A.C.), Special Instructional Programs for Students Who Are Gifted.
-This rule states that a gifted student is "one who has superior intellectual development and is capable of high performance."
-The minimum evaluations for determining eligibility are need for a special instructional program, evidence of characteristics of the gifted and evaluation documenting intellectual development.
+This rule states (1) "Gifted.
+One who has superior intellectual development and is capable of high performance.
+(2) Criteria for eligibility.
+A student is eligible for special instructional programs for the gifted if the student meets the criteria under paragraph (2) (a) or (b) of this rule. (a) The student demonstrates: 1.
+Need for a special program.
+2. A majority of characteristics of gifted students according to a standard scale or checklist; and, 3.
+Superior intellectual development as measured by an intelligence quotient of two (2) standard deviations or more above the mean on an individually administered standardized test of intelligence."